 Designer or Decorator?

 Before hiring a design professional you need to decide which is right for your project - a designer or a decorator.
 Some people don't realize that while the two have many similarities, they are actually quite different.
 Interior designers play a part in the actual design of the space.
 This can mean moving walls, enlarging windows and doors, moving staircases, and basically planning out the space in order to make it more functional (and working with contractors and/or architects to make it happen).
 Interior decorators on the other hand participate only in the furnishing and decorating of the already designed and completed space.
 Interior designers usually play the role of decorator as well, while decorators do not play a part in the design.
-(For more information on the differences between designers and decorators please check out this article.)

 Determine Your Style